Product name: Fiebing’s Yellow Saddle Soap

-Both should clean your saddle, get out the dirt and grime worked into the leather and keep the leather nice and subtle.
-But I have noticed some general differences that seem to re-occur in the two different types of soaps.
+Both should clean your saddle, get out the dirt and grime worked into the leather, and keep the leather nice and supple.
+However, there are some noticeable general differences that seem to re-occur in the two different types of soaps.

-I mean, yes there are some liquid soaps where you really don’t have to scrub as much but what does that tell you?
+I mean, yes there are some liquid soaps where you really don’t have to scrub as much as the usual but what does that tell you?
 It means there are plenty of chemicals in the bottle to make sure that after you wipe, the leather is going to look much newer and better.

 I don’t mean to turn you off liquid soaps completely – just to keep some of these things in mind when you’re looking for the best cleaning soap for your leather saddle.
-However, if you absolutely prefer liquid soap versus the hard soaps, I do actually recommend is Farnam’s Leather New Saddle Soap if you don’t want a hard soap.
+However, if you absolutely prefer liquid soap versus the hard soaps, I do actually recommend Farnam’s Leather New Saddle Soap.

 I would definitely pair it with an additional leather conditioner, just to make sure that the leather stays moisturized and doesn’t end up prematurely cracking on you.